rajsah981852/Language-Detection-Model/README.md

 Feature Engineering using Bag of Words (CountVectorizer).

-Model Training using Multinomial Naive Bayes
+Model Training using Multinomial Naive Bayes.

 Performance Evaluation using Accuracy Score & Confusion Matrix